 Standard Telephones and Cables Ltd. (STC) was yet another great British electrical manufacturer with a long and distinguished history that could not make the transition to the world of modern electronics and vanished in the early 1990's.
 Although it was, to all intents and purposes, a British company, it was in fact founded as part of Western Electric, and owned by ITT for most of its life.

 In the 1950's and 1960's STC played a major role in British semiconductor research and development, which was not far behind the Americans.
-As with Mullard, much more information can be found about STC's valves/tubes (usually branded 'Brimar', although this was sold to Thorn in 1960) than about their semiconductors.
+As with Mullard, much more information can be found about STC's valves/tubes (usually branded 'BRIMAR' which I have read stands for BRItish Made American Range, although this brand was sold to Thorn-AEI in 1960) than about their semiconductors.
 Their research laboratory and manufacturing plant was based in Footscray, Kent.
 STC did have an operation in Australia, and I show some of their early semiconductors on my Australia page.

 If you know anything about STC's early semiconductors, please

 STC's main germanium semiconductor product lines were the TK, ACY and ASY series of germanium transistors.
 They made few power transistors.
 Their devices bear either the logo shown or the letters STC, plus the type number in capitals e.g. ACY34, and often a two-letter code which I do not know how to decode, or even whether it is a date code or something else.
 It looks like the CV series date code, but is not.
 If you can help, please

 STC made many more modern types of devices than I show here.
 In particular they manufactured silicon transistors, hybrid integrated circuits, and even some ICs based on tunnel diodes.
 The situation is confused by the relationship with the parent ITT, so if you have information about any of their semiconductors, please share it with me.